 For most of the semester in ET 25B we were building the Hulk.
-But once we had finished with him, we were to chose our own project and show everyone what we could do with something that was our own choice.
+But once we had finished with him, we were to chose another project and show everyone what we could do with something that was our own choice.

 As always, I was most interested in producing something that I might eventually have a use for.
 So that sent me checking through scans of Oz characters.
 I have done a couple of apocryphal Oz books already, and there is no telling whether I might end up wanting to base some other projects on that universe.
 The instructor warned us that trying to do “beautiful” or “cute” was going to be harder than ugly game monsters.